 Sprinkles also work great for these cookies!
 Be sure to add them before baking off the cookies.

 Can Sugar Cookies be Frozen?

-Yes, you can freeze these Sugar Cookies and they freeze VERY well.
+Yes, you can freeze these cut out sugar cookies and they freeze VERY well.
 You can freeze the dough, you can freeze un-decorated, baked cookies and you can even freeze decorated cookies with royal icing!